-- (a) The City may post vacant positions either internally or externally on the Human Resources web page for at least seven (7) calendar days before the position is closed.
-Available job opportunities will remain on the City's web page until the closing date. - (b) Employees may apply for job opportunities by submitting an online application to Human Resources via the website. - (c) Any current AFSCME employee who applies for a union-Union represented position shall receive an interview if they are one of the top five (5) candidates for the vacant position.
+- (a) The City may post vacant positions either internally or externally on the HR web page for at least seven (7) calendar days before the position is closed.
+Available job opportunities will remain on the City's web page until the closing date. - (b) Employees may apply for job opportunities by submitting an online application to HR via the website. - (c) Any current AFSCME employee who applies for a Union represented position shall receive an interview if they are one of the top five (5) candidates for the vacant position.
 The criteria used to determine whether or not a candidate qualifies for an interview is set by the hiring department.
-If a Bargaining Unit Member has equal qualifications to an external candidate who is also in the top five (5) job applicants for a position, the bargaining unit member will receive preferential rights when determining who will receive an interview for the position. - (d) Any employee, upon written request to human resources within 10 days of notification, shall receive a written explanation as to why that employee was not selected for an interview. - (e) The City may elect to use hiring lists to fill vacancies with a notice included on the job announcement. - (e)(f) The provisions of this section are subject to applicable law (i.e., Veteran's Preference).
+If a Bargaining Unit Member has equal qualifications to an external candidate who is also in the top five (5) job applicants for a position, the bargaining unit member will receive preferential rights when determining who will receive an interview for the position. - (d) Any employee, upon written request to Human Resources within ten (10) days of notification, shall receive a written explanation as to why that employee was not selected for an interview. - (e) The City may elect to use hiring lists to fill vacancies with a notice included on the job announcement. - (f) The provisions of this section are subject to applicable law (i.e.: Veteran's preference).